hydro-informatics/hydro-informatics.github.io/pages/get-started/install-telemac.md

 The *Terminal* should prompt option flags for processing a *gfortran* file.
 The installation of MPI on Linux is also documented in the [opentelemac wiki](http://wiki.opentelemac.org/doku.php?id=installation_linux_mpi).

 {% include important.html content="In this tutorial, we will use the configuration file `systel.cis-debian.cfg`, which includes parallelism compiling options that build on *Open MPI*.
 Other configuration files (e.g., `systel.cis-ubuntu.cfg`) use *MPICH* in lieu of *Open MPI*.
-To use those configuration files, install *MPICH* with `sudo apt-get install mpich`." %}
+To use those configuration files, install *MPICH* with `sudo apt install mpich`." %}

 ### Parallelism: Install Metis {#metis}